Scott-Yuk/Scott-Yuk.github.io/projects/project-2.md

 In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

 Source: <a href="https://github.com/Scott-Yuk/Final"><i class="large github icon"></i>Repo</a>

+You can see testigns and game play at [Video](https://youtu.be/k3Xa0vbvvQI).